zestyxyz/docs/guides/for-advertisers/create-campaign.md

 <details open="true">
 <summary>Image Formats</summary>
-Ensure that your campaign image format matches the Zesty space's banner format.
-Below are the dimensions of the supported assets (width x height):

 | Format | Width (px) | Height (px) |
 | ------ | ---------- | ----------- |